NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Experiments

 \section{Experiments}

-To validate the challenge of NuScenes-QA, we evaluate the performance of baselines in this section.
-We compare different baseline settings, including camera-only or LiDAR-only single-modality models, camera-lidar fusion models, and different answering heads.
-Additionally, We conduct ablation studies on key steps of the baseline, including BEV feature cropping and pooling strategies, as well as the influence of detected 3D bounding boxes.
+To validate the challenge of NuScenes-QA, we assess baseline performance in various configurations: camera-only or LiDAR-only single-modality models, camera-lidar fusion models, and diverse answering heads.
+We conduct ablation studies on crucial steps of the baseline, including BEV feature cropping and pooling strategies, as well as the influence of detected 3D bounding boxes.
+Furthermore, visualization samples are showcased in supplementary material.